numaproj/numaflow/docs/user-guide/reference/autoscaling.md

 - HTTP
 - Nats

+For User-defined Sources, if the function `Pending()` returns a negative value, autoscaling will not be applied.

 ### Kubernetes HPA

 [Kubernetes HPA](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) is supported in Numaflow for any type of Vertex.
 To use HPA, remember to point the `scaleTargetRef` to the vertex as below, and disable Numaflow autoscaling in your Pipeline spec.